itf/6s092/courses/IAP19/PS/PS20/content.md

 For reference, here is one implementation of breadth-first search on a graph using a first-in-first-out (FIFO) queue.

-    1. Add the starting vertex $s$ to the queue.
+    1. Add the starting vertex s to the queue.
     2. Remove a vertex from the queue and add any of its neighbors we haven't yet seen to the queue.
     3. Mark the removed vertex as visited.
     4. If our queue isn't empty, go to step 2.
-Otherwise, we are done because we have visited all the vertices reachable from $s$.
+Otherwise, we are done because we have visited all the vertices reachable from s.

 BFS returns the vertices in the order in which we visit them.